Best Stick Welders: Weld Your Steel Properly

 Safety features are another one of the most important factors to consider when purchasing your stick welder.
 It is very important that your stick welder does not overheat while in use.
 There are safety features with many welding machines that prevent overloading, over-voltage, under-voltage, over-current, overheating, anti-stick protection, and thermal overload protection.
 Along with essential features like welding gloves and a welding helmet, a stick welder should be in your safety toolbox.

-- Material: The type of material you will be welding and the kind of material your welding machine is constructed from are important considerations.
+- Material.
+The type of material you will be welding and the kind of material your welding machine is constructed from are important considerations.
 While some welding machines come with a premium price, it is important to choose a machine that is built to withstand the test of time.
 Stick welders can be made from various heavy duty metals, including steel, carbon steel, and steel alloy.

-- Portability: Portability: The overall weight and portability of your stick welder can be important considerations, particularly if you will be traveling with your welding machine or carrying it around your worksite.
+- Portability.
+The overall weight and portability of your stick welder can be important considerations, particularly if you will be traveling with your welding machine or carrying it around your worksite.
 Most stick welders are relatively portable and can easily be carried by one person.
 Despite its lightweight and compact size, stick welders are still high quality and can be used on the toughest jobs.

-- Warranty: The length and type of warranty are important considerations when choosing your stick welder.
+- Warranty.
+The length and type of warranty are important considerations when choosing your stick welder.
 Most stick welders are produced by reputable manufacturers who stand behind the quality of their machines.
 Look for some type of limited warranty to be included with your stick welder.
 The limited warranty will cover any manufacturing defects or issues with your machine for at least many years.

-Best Stick Welder Reviews & Recommendations 2021
+Best Stick Welders Reviews & Recommendations 2021

 This tool uses advanced IGBT inverter technology to deliver a powerful stick welder capable of welding steel, stainless steel, and even cast iron.
 Multiple unique control modes help you tackle any welding work.
 It’s built tough — this stick welder has a high-intensity body with structural strength thanks to a solid frame.
 It operates with a high-performance, fully silent fan motor with instant cooling and protection via a synchronous control system.
 It delivers a stable current with a voltage that’s accurate and adjustable to prevent overloading for more efficient welding.
 And this stick welder is portable too, with a carrying handle and compact, lightweight design.